nus-cs3281/2019/students/amrutPrabhu/resume.md

 #### R&D Engineer: Software Development Intern | Works Applications (May 2018 - Aug 2018)

-- Worked as a full stack developer intern at Works Applications, an ERP software manufacturer with the top market share in Japan.
+- Worked as a full stack developer at Works Applications, an ERP software manufacturer with the top market share in Japan.
-- Worked in a small team to develop a framework used for quick development of custom systems for clients.
+- Worked in a small team to develop a framework used to speed up development of custom software for clients.
 <a name="worksap"></a>
-- Redesigned and enhanced a feature to support batch CRUD operations for different types of input
+- Enhanced the import feature and redesigned CRUD operations to support batch mode for different types of inputs, hence reducing the number of slow database queries.
-- Effectively fixed multiple bugs such as disappering highlights in search results.
+- Effectively fixed multiple bugs such as non-persistent highlighted text in search results.
 - Streamlined application deployment to a single step process by utilizing Jenkins, Docker-compose and Nginx.

 #### Teaching Assistant | National University of Singapore (Jan 2018 - Present)